hydroperx/tiles.js/README.md

     element,
     // The direction of the tile container.
     direction: "horizontal",
+    // Custom class names.
+    classNames: {
         // Class name used for identifying group labels.
-    labelClassName: "label",
+        label: "label",
         // Class name used for identifying tiles.
-    tileClassName: "tile",
+        tile: "tile",
         // Class name used for identifying tile content.
-    tileContentClassName: "tile-content",
+        tileContent: "tile-content",
         // Class name used for identifying the tile placeholder when dragging
         // a tile.
-    placeholderClassName: "placeholder",
+        placeholder: "placeholder",
+    },
     // The size of small tiles, in cascading "rem" units.
     smallSize: 3.625,
     // Gap between tiles, in cascading "rem" units.